connorobrien/Pygen/README.md

 </p>

 How did the program do?
 Four of the ten artists I had never heard of, and nine out of ten songs were brand new to me.
 The only song I was familiar with, Lazy Eye by the Silversun Pickups, I hadn't listened to since high school (before I used Spotify), so overall I'd say the program did a great job.
 It took an unexpected path into mid 2000's alternative rock that I was pleasantly suprised with.
-The playlist from this example (pictured below) [can be found here.](https://open.spotify.com/playlist/1crgYKiOXQ2DAliZBnrsW2?si=wdM5shPHRCKBery5wQYjPQ)
+The playlist from this example [can be found here.](https://open.spotify.com/playlist/1crgYKiOXQ2DAliZBnrsW2?si=wdM5shPHRCKBery5wQYjPQ)

 <p align="center">